waleedkhalid1/nn-dataset-1/README.md

 1. Each Model must be saved in a separated directory inside the initially provided directory named "Dataset", next to other already provided models.
 2. The code for each model must be provided in the respective directory in a python file named "code.py"
 3. The main class for each model must be named "Net".
-4. The required arguments to initialize the "Net" class must be stored in a list inside a separate python file named "args.py".
+4. The required arguments to initialize the "Net" class must be stored in a list inside a separate python file named "args.py" next to "code.py".
 If no arguments are needed, provide an empty python list in the "args.py" file.